Fiserv/universal-commerce/recipes/customerRegistration.md

 # How to Create, Read, Update and Delete Customer Profiles

 <img title="customer profile" alt="Alt text" src="https://raw.githubusercontent.com/Fiserv/universal-commerce/94a71289848258b488fbd8b79e4ea9605ba656e5/assets/images/contacts-svgrepo-com.svg">
-This guide will cover all CRUD operations for customer profiles in the uCom API.
+This guide will cover all CRUD operations for customer profiles in the Connected Commerce (uCom) API.

 ## Create a Customer Profile